hschne/smother/README.md

 end
 ```

 That's it.
-Now simply run your tests and enjoy your improved coverage! 🤩
+Now run your tests and enjoy your improved coverage! 🤩

 ## How It Works

 It's really simple.

-Smother identifies all public methods in your code base and calls then with appropriate arguments.
-Any errors will be ignored so your code can continue execution.
+Smother identifies and calls all public methods in your code base with appropriate arguments.
+Any errors are ignored, so your code can continue execution.

 This dramatically increases code coverage.

 ## FAQ

-### Wait, so this doesn't actually _test_ anything?!
+#### Wait, where are the assertions?
+This doesn't actually _test_ anything?!

-Smother improves your code coverage.
-Your boss won't care how, why do you? _Brrr_, Number go up! 📈
+Who cares?
+Smother improves your code coverage. _Brrr_, Number go up! 📈

+#### Why not use AI to generate tests?

+Why waste your precious credits if Smother can magically improve your code coverage in seconds?

-### Why not fake the coverage results altogether?
+#### Why not fake the coverage results altogether?

 That would be cheating.

-### Smothering my code feels... violent?
+#### Smothering my code feels... violent?

 Smother is efficient, but efficiency comes at a price.

-### Is this a joke?
+#### Is this a joke?

-Improving code coverage is not a joke.
+Improving code coverage is no a joke.

-### No, really.
+#### No, really.

-I thought this would be a fun way to play around with introspection and dynamic programming in Ruby.
-I don't actually recommend anyone actually use this.
+Okay, I thought this would be a fun way to play around with introspection and dynamic programming in Ruby.

+I don't actually recommend anyone actually use this in any setting anywhere.

 ## Contributing

-Are you sure you actually want to contribute to this monstrosity?
+Are you sure you want to contribute to this monstrosity?

 Well, don't let me stop you.
 Bug reports and pull requests are welcome on GitHub at https://github.com/hschne/smother.
 Contributors are expected to adhere to the [code of conduct](https://github.com/hschne/smother/blob/main/CODE_OF_CONDUCT.md).